-As at 30 June 2021, all female representation targets of 40 per cent have been exceeded.
-Women held 50 per cent of Board positions and whilst the representation of women in senior executive positions decreased slightly by 1 per cent to 43 percent, women make up 46 per cent of Mirvac's workforce.
+As at 30 June 2022, all female representation targets of 40 per cent have been exceeded.
+Women held just over 44 per cent of Board positions a slight decrease from previous years.
+The representation of women in senior executive positions increased to 44 per cent, with women making up 45 per cent of Mirvac's workforce.

-GENDER BALANCE, INCLUSION AND ACCESSIBILITY
+GENDER BALANCE, INCLUSION & ACCESSIBILITY

-Mirvac remains committed to gender balance, inclusion and accessibility and initiatives.
-Highlights during FY21 include:
+Mirvac remains committed to gender balance, inclusion and accessibility initiatives.
+Highlights during FY22 include:

-- achievement of a zero per cent pay gap for like-for-like roles for the fifth consecutive year; - continuing to require 50:50 gender balance on shortlists for senior appointments, and assessing gender as part of talent and succession planning; - > the CEO/MD, Susan Lloyd-Hurwitz, chairs the Mirvac Diversity & Inclusion Council and is also an active member of Champions of Change Coalition.
-She will continue to support the work of the Champions of Change Coalition to drive continued gender equality within the property industry; - > Mirvac received the "Employer of Choice for Gender Equality" citation from the Workplace Gender Equality Agency (WGEA) for the seventh consecutive year.
-Mirvac's 2020/2021 WGEA report for Gender Equality Indicators is available at: www.mirvac.com; - > for the second year in a row Mirvac was named number two in the world for gender equality (and number one in Australia and in Asia Pacific) by Equileap.
-The Equileap Gender Equality Global Report & Ranking is the world's first in-depth cross sector ranking which researches and ranks over 3,500 public companies around the world; - signing up for ACON's Pride in Diversity membership, which is a notfor-profit employer support program for LGBTQ+ workplace inclusion specialising in HR, organisational change and workplace diversity; and - > several initiatives designed to support the wellbeing of employees, enhance workplace flexibility and support better work/life quality.
+- > achievement of a zero per cent pay gap for like-for-like roles for the sixth consecutive year; - continuing to require 50:50 gender balance on shortlists for senior appointments, and assessing gender as part of talent and succession planning; - > for the first time Mirvac has been ranked number one in the world in Equileap's Global Report on Gender Equality, leading a global field of 4,000 companies; - > being awarded top spot in the 2022 AFR BOSS best places to work list for the property, construction and transport sector; - > the CEO/MD, Susan Lloyd-Hurwitz, chairs the Mirvac Diversity & Inclusion Council and is also an active member of Champions of Change Coalition.
+She continues to support the work of the Champions of Change Coalition to drive continued gender equality within the property industry; - > continued partnership with Career Seekers, a national non-profit organisation that works with asylum seekers and refugees to create career pathways through a structured internship program; - > signing up for ACON's Pride in Diversity membership, a not-for-profit employer support program for LGBTQ+ workplace inclusion specialising in HR, organisational change and workplace diversity; and - > several initiatives designed to support the wellbeing of employees, enhance workplace flexibility and support better work/life quality.